Western Boulevard Industrial Corridor

 Year: c.1910-1920

 This industrial corridor is one of only a handful of such intact clusters along the Chicago Park Boulevard System Historic District, which was listed in the National Register in 2018.
 All eight of the industrial buildings included in this group listing are contributing resources to the historic district.
-Two of the buildings (4345-4349 S. Western Blvd. and 4501-4513 S. Western Blvd.) are identified as orange-rated in the Chicago Historic Resources Survey (CHRS).
-One building, (4405 S. Western Blvd.) is also identified as individually “eligible for listing” in the National Register in the Historic and Architectural Resources Geographic Information System (HARGIS), maintained by the State Historic Preservation Office (SHPO).
+Two of the buildings (4345-4349 S. Western Boulevard. and 4501-4513 S. Western Boulevard.) are identified as orange-rated in the Chicago Historic Resources Survey (CHRS).
+One building, (4405 S. Western Boulevard.) is also identified as individually eligible for listing in the National Register in the Historic and Architectural Resources Geographic Information System (HARGIS), maintained by the State Historic Preservation Office (SHPO).

 Preservation Chicago is taking a proactive preservation advocacy position.
-The inclusion of these eight industrial buildings along South Western Boulevard on our Chicago 7 Most Endangered list serves to spur increased awareness, advocacy, and appreciation of industrial heritage city-wide.
-By 1919, at which time most of the buildings included on this list were built, half of the city’s 400,000 wage-earning working class were employed in heavy industries.
-The factories and warehouses throughout Chicago, these buildings included, tell the rich history of labor, industrialization and midwestern manufacturing, a story as important to the region as it is to the nation and its growth.
+The inclusion of these eight industrial buildings along South Western Boulevard on our Chicago 7 Most Endangered list serves to spur increased awareness, promote advocacy, and encourage greater appreciation for Chicago’s industrial heritage citywide.
+By 1919, at which time most of the buildings on this list were built, half of the city’s 400,000 wage-earning workers were employed in heavy industries.
+The factories and warehouses throughout Chicago, including these buildings along Western Boulevard, tell the city’s rich history of labor, industrialization, and Midwestern manufacturing, a story that remains important not only to the region, but to the nation and its growth.

 The buildings are generally two-to-four-story red brick masonry buildings with large, evenly spaced rectangular window openings to allow sufficient natural light and ventilation.
 Some of the buildings are more utilitarian in their design with modest brickwork and stone elements, while others feature slightly more ornamental stone or terracotta elements.
 Several of the buildings also feature rooftop ventilators, a common feature of historic industrial buildings where the circulation of fresh air was paramount.
-Two of the buildings (4301 and 4425 S. Western Blvd.) retain metal rooftop water towers, an increasingly rare feature in Chicago that is a vestige of fire suppression policy following the Great Fire of 1871.
-The building at 4335 S. Western Blvd. still has its original clay tile roofing system, the standard fireproof roofing system of the early twentieth century.
+Two of the buildings (4301 and 4425 S. Western Boulevard.) still retain original metal rooftop water towers, an increasingly rare feature in Chicago that is a vestige of fire suppression policy following the Great Fire of 1871.
+The building at 4335 S. Western Boulevard Also preserves its original clay tile roofing system, the standard fireproof roofing system of the early twentieth century.

-Several buildings also retain historic signage that convey the original or later occupants, such as the Bell & Thorn bronze signage (inset into the limestone pediment) surrounding the entrance to 4235 S. Western Blvd.; the limestone tablet above the entrance to 4311 S. Western Blvd. that reads “Whitney & Ford;” the terracotta “G” medallion at the parapet of the building at 4425 S. Western Blvd. (for the “Grinnell Company”), and the limestone tablet above the entrance to 4501 S. Western Blvd. that reads “O-Cedar Corp’n” (for the O-Cedar Corporation).
+Several buildings also retain historic signage that conveys the original or later occupants, such as the Bell & Thorn bronze signage (inset into the limestone pediment) surrounding the entrance to 4235 S. Western Boulevard; the limestone tablet above the entrance to 4311 S. Western Boulevard that reads “Whitney & Ford;” the terracotta “G” medallion at the parapet of the building at 4425 S. Western Boulevard (for the “Grinnell Company”), and the limestone tablet above the entrance to 4501 S. Western Boulevard that reads “O-Cedar Corp’n” (for the O-Cedar Corporation).

 Historic Name/Association: United Autographic Register Co. (c.
 1919); Bell & Thorn Inc. (c.
 1951)